HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 ### Mapping Process Patterns
 As stated previously, mapping coded data from FHIR to OMOP requires evaluation of the concepts to be stored in tables on OMOP, and these transformations follow distinct patterns.
 In this IG, we propose transformation patterns and guidance regarding:

-* A base pattern that covers most simple code to concept transformation,
+* A base pattern that covers most simple code to concept transformation
+* A pattern applicable to many Codeable Concepts
-* Value-as-concept map patterns accommodating concepts split into more than one field in the OMOP target and source name / value pairs
+* Value-as-concept map patterns
 * One source to many OMOP target domains
 * Multiple source reference evaluations
 * OMOP non-Standard concept source coding
 * Historical code and code system transformations

+### Base Mapping Pattern

 {::options parse_block_html="false" /}
 <figure>